Mohsin-Iq/python/README.md

 Thefile contains Python code

-Start's with the main function
+Starting with the main function

 __main__()